 The team of researchers at Sungkyunkwan University, in Seoul, South Korea studied a general population cohort of 524, 089 men and women for up to 10 years.

 Participants between the ages of 20-70 years old without cancer or diabetes were included in the study, which was published in JAMA last week.

-A clear correlation was found between patients who developed both cancer and diabetes, even after taking into account precancer risk factors.
+A clear correlation was found between patients who developed cancer and type 2 diabetes, even after taking into account precancer risk factors.

 The study found that cancer patients were 35 percent more likely to develop diabetes than people without cancer.

 Also, the risk of developing diabetes was different based on the type of cancer the patient had: